Nikola Vujnović: Club career

-Villareal
+Villarreal

-Vujnović joined Spanish club Villareal in the summer of 2015.
-He initially played in Villareal's C team in his first few seasons at the club.
-However, he was eventually promoted to Villareal B. He featured in Villareal B's 2018–19 Premier League International Cup campaign, scoring a penalty in a 7–0 win against Liverpool's reserves on 21 November 2018.
+Vujnović joined Spanish club Villarreal in the summer of 2015.
+He initially played in Villarreal's C team in his first few seasons at the club.
+However, he was eventually promoted to Villarreal B. He featured in Villarreal B's 2018–19 Premier League International Cup campaign, scoring a penalty in a 7–0 win against Liverpool's reserves on 21 November 2018.

 Podgorica

 On 30 July 2019, Vujnović signed a one-year contract with Montenegrin club Podgorica.
 He scored a total of seven goals over the course of the 2019–20 season.

 Voždovac

 On 29 July 2020, Vujnović joined Voždovac.

 Sporting Kansas City

 On 15 February 2022, Vujnović signed with Sporting Kansas City on a season long loan with a purchase option.
 On 8 July 2022, Vujnović and Kansas City agreed to terminate his loan at the club.

+Sumgayit

+On 13 July 2024, Vujnović signed with Sumgayit FK.

 International career

 He made his national team debut on 7 October 2020 in a friendly against Latvia.